tushar10-web/Fynix-Decentralized-Wallet/README.md

-# Fynix-Decentralized-Wallet
+# Fynix Decentralized Wallet

-Fynix is a secure and user-friendly decentralized cryptocurrency wallet for managing Ethereum and ERC-20 tokens.
-It allows users to create/import wallets using mnemonic phrases, view real-time balances, send tokens, and track transaction history — all in a fully client-side application ensuring privacy and control.
+Fynix is a decentralized cryptocurrency wallet application focused on security, simplicity, and user empowerment.
+Built as a client-side React app, it lets users create or import Ethereum wallets, view ETH and ERC-20 token balances, send tokens, and monitor transaction history directly from the browser.

+## Features

+- Wallet creation and import using mnemonic phrases
+- Real-time Ethereum and ERC-20 token balance display
+- Send tokens securely with smart contract interactions
+- Fetch and display recent transaction history via Etherscan API
+- Contact form integrated with EmailJS for direct communication
+- Fully client-side for enhanced privacy — no backend required

+## Live Demo

+Check out the live demo of the project here: [Your Live Link Here](https://your-live-link.com)

+## Under Construction

+This project is actively under development.
+Features are continually being added and refined.
+Contributions and feedback are welcome!

+---

+Stay tuned for updates as Fynix evolves into a powerful tool for decentralized finance users.